Tolc-Software/custom-llvm/README.md

 ## Windows ##

-* Download the desired version of LLVM.
+* Download LLVM and checkout the desired version

 ```
 $ git clone --config core.autocrlf=false git@github.com:llvm/llvm-project.git
+$ cd llvm-project
+# For example
+$ git checkout llvmorg-12.0.0
 ```

 * Copy the file `CMakeSettings.json` from this repository and place it into `llvm-project/llvm`